AWSomePy/PM-FeinstaubDisplay/README.md

 -setup port for REST

 ## Setup and configure Pull logic to send PM/Feinstaub Data to Pixoo64 display
-- copy python file and TTF (font for pixoo) to your linux env.
+- copy folder `pm-display-logic` including python file and TTF (font for pixoo) to your linux env.
 - install all python dependencies.
 Tested with python 3.7, but should work also with newer versions.
 - customize the configuration directly in python file: